andrewt0301/hse-acos-course/docs/part1ca/04_Instructions/lecture.md

     Note: Add `label` to some place in your code.
 See what code will be generated in the `Execute` panel of RARS.

-1. Write a program that inputs an integer value `x` and prints `-1` if it is negative, `0` if it equals 0, and `1` if it is positive.
+1. Write a program that inputs an integer value `x` and prints `-1` if it is negative, `0` if it equals `0`, and `1` if it is positive.

-   On if the solutions is this:
+   One of possible solutions is this:

        main:
            li   a7, 5